 Why should you know the difference between Linux and Windows web hosting?

-When you choose a plan and sign up with a web hosting company, the commitment is usually for a long term duration (1 to 3 years).
-It’s therefore important to know which hosting plan should you choose for your business considering ease of use, speed, security, performance, stability, and cost.
+When you choose a plan and sign up with a web hosting company, the commitment is usually for a long-term duration (1 to 3 years).
+It’s therefore important to know which hosting plan you should choose for your business considering ease of use, speed, security, performance, stability, and cost.

 Keep in mind that having a compatible server/OS suitable for your website allows you to run precise software.
 It enables you to have complete customization and ease of use for most web developers or administrators.
 It also helps improve your personal experience.

 Further, your decision to buy either Linux or Windows hosting will also affect:

 - What type of web applications can you use?
 (For ex: You can use ASP.net/MS SQL with Windows web hosting, but you can’t use the same with Linux hosting plans)